AbeelLab/safpred/README.md

 # Citation <a name="citation"></a>

-If you find our method or any of the original script in this repository useful, please cite
+If you find our method or any of the original script in this repository useful, please cite the manuscript:

 ```python
 @article {urhan2023safpred,